 1. Change your socks daily.
 Feet get sweaty during the day, so it’s important to change your socks once or twice a day to prevent excessive perspiration.

-Some men develop hyperhidrosis, a condition where the feet sweat so much they may slip around inside the shoes.
+Some men develop hyperhidrosis, a condition in which their feet sweat so much that they may slip around inside their shoes.
 This condition can cause foot infections and foot odor.

 2. Wash your feet with soap and water.

-“I advise patients to wash their feet with soap and water daily to control or prevent tinea pedis or athlete’s foot,” says Dr. Bahnson.
-“This is a very common condition, especially for men who typically wear shoes that don’t breathe as well as women’s shoes do.”
+Daily washes with soap and water can help control or prevent tinea pedis or athlete’s foot, a common condition for men who typically wear shoes that don't breathe as well as women's shoes.

 3. Thoroughly dry your feet.
 After washing your feet, it’s important to focus on drying the areas between the toes.
 You can apply lotion, but don’t put it between the toes because it can cause skin or tissue breakdown and ulceration.

 4. Cut toenails straight across.
 Sterilize your toenail clipper with a little rubbing alcohol and make a few small cuts.
-Don’t try to cut the whole nail at once and don’t dig at the corners of your toenails.
-Simply cut straight across, leaving the nails a little long.
+Don’t try to cut the whole nail at once, and don’t dig at the corners of your toenails.
+Simply cut straight across, leaving the nails a little long, as cutting too short can put you at risk of infection.

 It’s also important to cut nails when they are dry.
 Wet nails may tear or bend because they are softer.